As the site has grown, so has the volume of email I receive, and the amount of time it takes me to reply to everyone.

 The most obvious reason is you are making too much money too quickly.
 However there can be a lot more to it than this.
 For instance, I have several readers who have had accounts limited whilst actually losing money.

-Please see this article and the comments at the end for advice and guidance.
+Please see this article for advice and guidance.

 10. I've found this amazing arb paying 25%!
 Should I bet on it?